 Trial day eight.
 They had covered the Free Fall massacre extensively.
 Ronnie argued that Tabitha had been there purely as a guest.
 He even presented an invitation as evidence.
-The time came to return to the issue of TABITHA’s parents and the video of the murder of MELANIE WALLACE that Lydia and I had risked our lives to obtain.
+The time came to return to the issue of TABITHA’s parents and the video of the murder of MELANIE WALLACE that I had risked my life to obtain.
 The prosecutor took the lead.
 On a large screen at the front of the hall, a screen grab of the murder of Melanie was shown.
 She was on her knees, Tabitha holding her and MARCUS ready to deliver the killing blow.
 Dennis stood idly by, unable to do anything to stop it – lest he join her.
 Melanie Wallace was a clerk of the Court.
 She had been instructed to deliver a note of intent to the Knock Knock club and its supporters.
 Apparently Tabitha had taken it personally.
 ‘Send her back to Cyclops in a fucking box,’ she had said at the time.
-Mel had been nothing more than a runner in this on-going war.
-Her only crime had been declaring herself on the side of the Law Makers, whilst Tabitha declared herself to be fighting the good fight on behalf of the good side of the Shady City.
+Tabitha declared herself to be fighting the good fight on behalf of the good side of the Shady City.
 I wasn’t sure there was such a thing as the good side.

 JUDGE DOYLE: Presiding

 City Prosecutor: “Please excuse the delay ma’am, but my next witness wasn’t present in court.
 I am to understand he has arrived now.”

 Judge Doyle looked to the back of the room where the doors were being opened to allow a new arrival.

 City Prosecutor: “The prosecution calls DENNIS PLATT to the stand.”